MTDEV2312/MTDEV2312/README.md

 - 🌱 I’m currently learning Web Development and other programming languages

-- 📫 How to reach me **agusmaty.a23@gmail.com**

-- ⚡ Fun fact :- Food, videogames and Music🎵 are the reasons to live.
+- ⚡ Fun fact :- Food and Music🎵 are the reasons to live.

+- 🎮 Gaming and exploring how technology can enhance entertainment experiences.

+- 🌍 Exploring the intersection of technology, art, and design.

+- 🛠️ Currently working with technologies like HTML, CSS, JavaScript, React, and Node.js.

+- 🔧 Building a full-stack web app to learn about backend development and APIs.

+-  📚 Passionate about learning new programming languages like Python, Java, and SQL.

 <br>